 Professional standards for hospital pharmacy services; optimising patient outcomes from medicines.

-To ensure that patients experience a consistent quality of hospital pharmacy services, the Royal Pharmaceutical Society (RPS) has defined ten overarching professional standards.
+To ensure that patients experience a consistent quality of hospital pharmacy services, we have defined ten overarching professional standards.
 These standards, (applicable across the full range of service providers in Great Britain) will help ensure patients are protected from incidents of avoidable harm and get the best outcomes from their medicines.

 The ten overarching standards give: